tad-dufort/Block-Jam/README.md

 Open the source folder in whatever IDE you're using and you can just edit it like normal

-I also recommend using visual studio code (as it has github integration) with these addons:
+I also recommend using visual studio code (as it has github integration) with these extentions:

 - [Auto Rename Tag](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)
 - [Better Comments](`https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)